Clinical incident management guideline

 3. Guideline for clinical incident management

 Clinical incidents can and do occur in the course of providing healthcare.
-By recording, analysing and learning from these clinical incidents, both at the Hospital and Health Service level and at the state-wide level, future clinical incidents and patient harm may be minimised.
+By consistently managing and effectively responding to clinical incidents, both at the Hospital and Health Service level and at the state-wide level, future clinical incidents and patient harm may be minimised.

-The Patient Safety and Quality Improvement Service (PSQIS), Clinical Excellence Queensland (CEQ), Department of Health, provides various resources to help support Iearnings and quality improvement in response to patient safety incidents.
-The Queensland Health Best Practice Guide to Clinical Incident Management, factsheets, forms and other resources are available on QHEPS.
-Clinical Incident Analysis interactive online modules are also available on ilearn.
+Patient Safety Queensland (PSQ), Clinical Excellence Queensland (CEQ), Department of Health, provides resources to help support Iearnings and quality improvement in response to clinical incidents.
+A range of clinical incident management resources are available on Queensland Health's Best Practice Guide to Clinical Incident Management, factsheets, analysis templates and forms.
+Clinical incident analysis interactive training modules are available on iLearn and include modules about open disclosure and coronial management.

 3.1 Incident reporting

-3.1.1 Hospital and Health Services should have an established local documented process for identifying, managing and reporting any clinical incident which has resulted in actual or potential patient harm.
+3.1.1 HHSs should have an established documented local process for identifying, managing, and reporting any clinical incident which has resulted in actual or potential patient harm.

-3.1.3 The local clinical incident processes should also include, or link to, a process for identifying and managing patient safety issues/risks (refer to: Guideline for Patient Safety Notification System QH-HSDGDL-032-4).
+3.1.3 The local clinical incident processes should also include, or link to, a process for identifying and managing patient safety issues/risks, including issues with medical devices (refer to the: Guideline for Patient Safety Notification System QH-HSDGDL-032-4).

 3.2 Incident analysis

-3.2.1 Hospital and Health Services should have an established local documented process for incident analysis and should include incidents that will be subject to analysis, the method of analysis and the roles and responsibilities for those involved with the incident analysis process.
+3.2.2 HHSs should have an established documented local process for incident analysis and should include the incident/s that will be subject to analysis, the method of analysis (comprehensive or concise) and the roles and responsibilities for those involved with the incident analysis process.

-3.2.2 This process should include timeframes for the completion of incident analysis.
-At a minimum, and as required by the Patient Safety Health Service Directive, SAC1 incidents should undergo incident analysis within 90 calendar days of the incident being reported.
+3.2.5 The documented local process for incident analysis should include timeframes for the completion of the clinical incident analysis.
+At a minimum, and as required by the Patient Safety Health Service Directive, SAC1 incidents should undergo incident analysis within 90 calendar days of the clinical incident being reported.

 Phone: 3328 9430